momaadawi/git-practice/3- Advanced git techniques/README.md

 ### Git Attributes
 * 1 - Add .gitattributes file for new repository
-* 2 - implement exif tool(tool to manipulate images audio and videos..) diffs for image files
+* 2 - implement exif tool(tool to manipulate images/images audio and videos..) diffs for images/image files
 * 3 - execluding files form realease packages on github
 * 4 - adding a clean and smudge filter to hide secret values in repository